archived-code-challenges/auth-service/README.md

     go run ./cmd/admin/main.go migrate

-After a successful execution, the service should be running on port 8080:
+After successful execution, the service should be running on port 8080:

 - [:8080](http://localhost:8080/)